 Reviewers say this rowing machine is a great value, and many actually prefer it to more expensive options because it’s lightweight and compact.
 “Absolutely blown away by the construction and durability of [this rowing machine],” writes one home rower.
 “It was easy to put together and does everything the more expensive rowing machines do.
 I love the fact that it takes so little space to house and the results are great!”
 A couple chose this machine for working out in their bedroom for similar reasons: “We were looking for both a rowing device and an elliptical for our bedroom.
 We saw some in a department store that has plenty of them — they were all good and had a number of additional features such as fans, entertainment screens, etc., but they were all VERY bulky.
 This device, on the other hand has just about half the dimensions of the rowers we saw, costs just a fraction, and works great.”
 As one reviewer puts it: “This is a great machine.
 Obviously not as robust as the Concept2, but it’s great if you want a lightweight rowing machine.
 Great to use while watching TV!”

-Best air rowing machine
+Best incline rowing machine

-Best magnetic rowing machine
+Best quiet rowing machine

-Best full-motion rowing machine
+Best Bluetooth rowing machine

 The Strategist is designed to surface the most useful, expert recommendations for things to buy across the vast e-commerce landscape.
 Some of our latest conquests include the best acne treatments, rolling luggage, pillows for side sleepers, natural anxiety remedies, and bath towels.
 We update links when possible, but note that deals can expire and all prices are subject to change.